|She's quite a little heartbreaker, this one.|

 |She's the cutest little animated gypsy girl you'll ever see!|

-The characters, never named except for Mighty Mouse, sing in the most cultured operatic voices you will ever hear in a cartoon.
+The characters are never named except for Mighty Mouse, sing in the most cultured operatic voices you will ever hear in a cartoon.
 These were the days when for some reason the studios felt obligated to load their animation with "culture."
 What's amazing is that this helps keep them relevant today, because the vocal quality is superb and it's quite fascinating to see how an Italian opera would play out in English with... gypsy mice and vampire cats.

 This was animated in 1945 and would have appeared in the theater as part of a night at the bijou.
-The animator Carlo Vinci, mentioned as contributing the dancing scene, worked for various outfits from 1921 onward, and for Hanna-Barbera Studio (under different corporate names) from 1958 until his retirement in 1979.
+The animator Carlo Vinci, mentioned as contributing to the dancing scene, worked for various outfits from 1921 onward, and for Hanna-Barbera Studio (under different corporate names) from 1958 until his retirement in 1979.
 You've seen his work on "The Flintstones" and many other cartoons, but you never knew his name until now.
 A true workhorse of the industry.

 From the youtube page: